Because of their worries, children with generalized anxiety disorder have problems paying attention and may be restless and irritable.

-If anxiety is mild, relaxation training or other types of counseling may be all that is needed.
+If anxiety is mild, relaxation training is often the most appropriate treatment.
+Other types of counseling may also be tried.

-If anxiety is severe or counseling is not effective, drugs that can reduce anxiety, usually selective serotonin reuptake inhibitors (see Table: Drug therapy for depression) or sometimes buspirone, may be needed.
+If anxiety is severe or counseling is not effective, drugs that can reduce anxiety, usually selective serotonin reuptake inhibitors (SSRIs) or sometimes buspirone (an antianxiety drug), may be needed.

 |Generic Name||Select Brand Names|